cristianoperdigao/slot-machine/README.md

     $ pip3 install tkinter

 ## Identified improvements to do
-    - Block spin when is spinning;
+    - Block spin button when is spinning;
     - Exclude previous symbol when is spining (otherwise sometimes we see the same symbol);
-    - Win jackpot;
+    - Jackpot Win;
     - Virtual wallet to charge money;